Abi8697/Abishek.M/README.md

 - 🤔 &nbsp; Exploring new technologies
 - 🎓 &nbsp; Studying Computer Science, computer programming and Mathematics.
 - 💼 &nbsp; Java Developer
-- ✍️ &nbsp; Watching sports and trying out latest design trends.
+- ✍️ &nbsp; Learn new things and execute in the profession
 - 😴 &nbsp; I belive, a perfect nap can be the ultimate solution for any stress.
-- - 📫 How to reach me: sivarajpauldurai@gmail.com
+- - 📫 How to reach me: abishekmahesh26@gmail.com
 - - ⚡ Fun fact: </>

 <h3>🛠 Tech Stack</h3>